Gerald Campion: Biography

 His father Cyril Theron Campion (1894–1961) – a playwright and screenwriter – and Blanche Louise Tunstall née Bear (1890–1933) – a first cousin of Charlie Chaplin – married in 1920 in London.
 Campion was born in Bloomsbury, London, an only child.

 He won a place at RADA at age 15, and appeared in numerous films and television programmes – mostly comedies.
 In 1937, he appeared in Tavs Neiiendam's radio play Inspiration to a Poet on the BBC Home Service.

 His only major success was as Bunter, a juvenile role he played successfully despite being much older than his character (he was 40 when the series ended).
 Campion later reprised the role (now Lord Bunter of Hove, who had succeeded in betting shops and property) in the BBC Radio 7 series Whatever Happened to ...? in the episode that speculated on whether Bunter's form master at Greyfriars School, Horace Henry Samuel Quelch, became a secret agent.

+He played Coatsleeve Charlie, in the very first epidode of Hancock's Half Hour, ' The First of the Series ', broadcast on 2nd.
+November, 1954.

 In 1979, he recorded an appearance in Shada, a Doctor Who story which was not completed in its intended form.

 After dropping out of acting, Campion ran clubs and restaurants in London's Soho, the best known of which is Gerry's, a long running private members' club attracting a mainly theatrical membership.